anydotcrypto/docs.any.sender/README.md

 We recommend trying any.sender on the Ropsten network and to get started we are happy to supply you with some Ropsten ETH via our [chatroom](https://t.me/anydotsender).
 There are three ways to start using any.sender:

+The [Client](./docs/client/) takes care of crafting the relay transaction and sending it up to any.sender.
+The example walkthrough shows how to wrap a contract to natively use any.sender when sending a transaction.
+It is the simplest and easiest way to use any.sender. **We recommend using this client.**

-The [Core Client](./docs/coreClient/walkthrough/) is a light-weight wrapper around the API to take care of basic functionality of sending a transaction via any.sender.
+The [Core Client](./docs/coreClient/) is a light-weight wrapper around the API to take care of basic functionality of sending a transaction via any.sender.
 The example walkthrough demonstrates how to deposit coins, how to check your balance, how to construct a relay transaction and then relay it to the any.sender service.

-The [Client](./docs/client/walkthrough/) takes care of crafting the relay transaction and sending it up to any.sender.
-The example walkthrough how to wrap a contract to natively use any.sender when sending a transaction.
-It is the simplest and easiest way to use any.sender. **We recommend using this client.**

-The [Experimental-Client](./docs/experimental-client/walkthrough/) takes care of deploying and managing a wallet contract on behalf of the signer.
+The [Experimental-Client](./docs/experimental-client/) takes care of deploying and managing a wallet contract on behalf of the signer.
 It auto-deploys the wallet contract when the first transaction is issued & takes care of all replay protection.
 It currently supports our [MetaTx library](https://github.com/anydotcrypto/metatransactions/) and we plan to support Gnosis Safe.

 ## Quick guide on how to get started